Common Traits of Bar Passers & Why Mental Fortitude Is Important for Bar Preparation

 Success is boring, not sexy.

-2. They do proactive research on their own, but at some point, they focus on implementing (one recent example).
+This shows that they’re serious.
+They do the research, but at some point, they focus on implementing.

 You have to curate advice as well, not just tools.
-There’s a cost to getting 10 different recommendations and attending every free workshop and study group: You’re lowering the signal-to-noise ratio.
+There’s a cost to attending every free workshop and study group: You’re lowering the signal-to-noise ratio.

 In the end, you attain the result you want by your own hand.
-There’s no way to cheat your way to passing.
+There’s no way to “hack” your way to passing.

 The last part is key.
-Some talk about repeating the same exam six times, but that’s not a badge of honor, nor does it make you a martyr.
+Some talk about repeating the same exam for years.
+But that’s not a badge of honor, nor does it make you a martyr.
 There’s a difference between perseverance and refusal to adapt to reality.

 4. They stay sane and optimistic.